mottaj/getting-cleaning_data/code_book.md

 67. fBodyBodyGyroJerkMag.mean..
 68. fBodyBodyGyroJerkMag.std..

+Note that originally the variable names had "()" instead of "..", and "-" instead of "."; R converted disallowed characters to dots in order to create valid column names.

 The data have been grouped by activity and subject and then averaged (mean) for each activity-subject pair.

+For example, column 3 is named "tBodyAcc.mean...X".
+This column name refers to accelerometer data (Acc) for the subject's body movement (Body) in the time domain (t) for the X direction that has been averaged (mean) over the 128 time samples in each 2.56 sec window in the source data set.
+In my data set in `averages.txt`, I have then averaged the values of "tBodyAcc.mean...X" for the activity "WALKING" and for subject 1, and similarly for every unique combination of the six activities and 30 subjects.
+In effect, my data set `averages.txt` contains columns for means of means, and for means of standard deviations.

+The source data set comes with the code book `features_info.txt` describes its variables and their names.
+Below is an excerpt of the relevant part:

+>The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+>
+>Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+>
+>Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
+>
+>These signals were used to estimate variables of the feature vector for each pattern:
+>'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+>
+>- tBodyAcc-XYZ
+>- tGravityAcc-XYZ
+>- tBodyAccJerk-XYZ
+>- tBodyGyro-XYZ
+>- tBodyGyroJerk-XYZ
+>- tBodyAccMag
+>- tGravityAccMag
+>- tBodyAccJerkMag
+>- tBodyGyroMag
+>- tBodyGyroJerkMag
+>- fBodyAcc-XYZ
+>- fBodyAccJerk-XYZ
+>- fBodyGyro-XYZ
+>- fBodyAccMag
+>- fBodyAccJerkMag
+>- fBodyGyroMag
+>- fBodyGyroJerkMag
+>
+>The set of variables that were estimated from these signals are:
+>
+>- mean(): Mean value
+>- std(): Standard deviation